rvben/rumdl/docs/RULES.md

 ## Severity Levels

-Rules are categorized into two severity levels based on their impact on document functionality:
+Rules are categorized into three severity levels based on their impact on document functionality:

 ### Error Severity